profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-1.md

 This is your working, manually installed and configured wordpress

-# Phase 1 - FINISH
+# Phase 1 - FINISHED

 This configuration has several limitations which you will resolve one by one within this lesson :-